basnijholt/glove80/README.md

 - **original/** contains the exact artifacts Moosy published.
 We treat them as the source of truth; regeneration must leave them unchanged.
-- **sources/variant_metadata.json** stores the metadata we need to keep intact (titles, UUIDs, notes, tags, release filenames).
+- **sources/…_metadata.json** store the metadata we need to keep intact (titles, UUIDs, notes, tags, release filenames) per layout family.
 - **src/glove80/base.py** defines the shared `LayerSpec`/`KeySpec`
   helpers used by all layouts, regardless of brand.
 - **src/glove80/tailorkey/** contains the TailorKey implementation:
   declarative layer modules under `layers/`, the `layouts.py` composer, and the layer registry used by tests/CI.
-- **src/glove80/quantum_touch/** currently replays the canonical QuantumTouch layout; its layers can be codified the same way as TailorKey over time.
+- **src/glove80/quantum_touch/** mirrors the same structure for the QuantumTouch layout—all layers are generated via `LayerSpec`/`KeySpec`.
 - **src/glove80/metadata.py** loads the release metadata (UUIDs, titles, etc.) once with type checking so scripts and tests share it safely.
 - **scripts/generate_layouts.py** regenerates every supported layout (TailorKey,